btcrs/resume/readme.md

 # My Resume

-Resume template is called Deedy-Resume and can be found [here.](https://github.com/deedydas/Deedy-Resume)
+The template is called Deedy-Resume and can be found [here.](https://github.com/deedydas/Deedy-Resume)